LBNL-UCB-STI/beam/docs/developers.rst

 The default JDK/SDK (Java Development Kit/Software Development Kit) used by IntelliJ may not work for BEAM.
 If that occurs, you can configure IntelliJ to utilize the one used in your terminal (or other development tooling):

-1. Go to `File > Project Structure...`
+#.
+Go to `File > Project Structure...`
-2. Select on `Project` under `Project Settings` in the side menu of the window that opened
+#.
+Select on `Project` under `Project Settings` in the side menu of the window that opened
-3. Open the dropdown under `Project SDK`
+#.
+Open the dropdown under `Project SDK`
-4. If your expected SDK is there then select that one and hit `OK` and you are done.
+#.
+If your expected SDK is there then select that one and hit `OK` and you are done.
 Otherwise,
-5. If your SDK is not found, then choose `Add SDK > JDK...`
+#.
+If your SDK is not found, then choose `Add SDK > JDK...`
-6. Browse to your JDKs home path (ie. ~/.jabba/jdk/adopt@1.11.28-0/Contents/Home)
+#.
+Browse to your JDKs home path (ie. ~/.jabba/jdk/adopt@1.11.28-0/Contents/Home)

-   a.
+   #.
 If you do not know your JDK home path then you can try executing the following in your terminal:

       * `which java` (this may be a symbolic link and not be the actual location)
       * `/usr/libexec/java_home` (or equivalent location of `java_home` for your OS)
       * `jabba which [VERSION]` if using jabba, but add `/Contents/Home` to the output
       * `sdk home java [VERSION]`
-7. Once you have the HOME directory from the last step selected click the `Open` button
+#.
+Once you have the HOME directory from the last step selected click the `Open` button
-8. Make sure your added JDK is the selected SDK in `Project SDK` and hit OK.
+#.
+Make sure your added JDK is the selected SDK in `Project SDK` and hit OK.

 Developing with Multiple Java Versions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^